Frequently Asked Questions (FAQs)

 How much will my family and I be expected to pay (excluding financial aid) for my education over the course of the school year?

-The amount the student and/or family can expect to pay for tuition, books, room/board, personal, transportation = estimated cost of attendance minus total aid.
+The amount the student and/or family can expect to pay for tuition, loan fees, college instructional costs, dining dollars, housing, food, transportation, personal/miscellaneous, and books = estimated cost of attendance minus total aid.
 In some cases, students do not receive enough aid to cover the full COA.
-Parent Loans and alternative loans are available to make up the difference.
+However, keep in mind: a student's COA is NOT their bill.
+A student's bill will include tuition and fees, housing, and a meal plan, if applicable.
+Parent loans and alternative loans are available to make up the difference.

 For more information about parent and/alternative loans, visit our Student Loans page.